jmbh/jmbh.github.io/_posts/2016-04-30-Analyzing-voting-pattern-of-German-parliament.md

 category: kkk
 ---

-While looking for a nice example dataset for the estimation of [time-varying graphical models](https://cran.r-project.org/web/packages/mgm/index.html), I got side-tracked and ended up downloading [all available voting data](https://www.bundestag.de/abstimmung) of the current German parliament, which are 136 bills in the period from 26.11.2013 - 14.04.2016.
-Both the preprocessed data and the code to reproduce all figures in this post are available at [Github](https://github.com/jmbh/bundestag).
+We use network visualizations to have a closer look at the voting pattern in the current German parliament.
+I downloaded the data [here](https://www.bundestag.de/abstimmung) and both the preprocessed data and the code reproducing all figures in this post are available at [Github](https://github.com/jmbh/bundestag).

 Missing values, invalid votes, abstention from voting and not showing up for the vote was coded as  (-1), such that all other responses are a yes (1) or no (2) vote.
 As we will use correlation as a measure of voting similarity, voting behavior coded as (-1) can be regarded as noise in the dataset.
 36 of the 659 members of parliament were removed from the data because more than 50% of the votes were coded as (-1).
-The reason was that they either joined or left the parliament during the analyzed period of time.
+The reason was that they either joined or left the parliament during the analyzed time period.

 *Disclaimer: note that only for a fraction of the bills passed in the German parliament votes are recorded (and used here) and that relations between single members of parliaments might be artifacts of the noise-coding.
 Moreover, the data is very scarce (136 bills).
 Therefore we should not draw any strong conclusions from this coarse-grained analysis.*